Choosing the right size violin is crucial, especially for younger players.

 While length of arm is the most important factor to consider when measuring up. it’s not the only thing.
 There’s also finger length.
 If your child is taller than average for their age or has particularly long fingers, you might want to try a larger size model despite it being for older ages.
 Larger violins have slightly longer necks which create larger gaps between the notes along the fingerboard, thus giving more space to play without their fingers being cramped together.

-The opposite goes for those of you that are more petite, as a large violin will make it harder for your fingers to reach the right notes as they stretch to play them.
+The opposite goes for those of you that are on the petite side: a large violin will make it harder for your fingers to reach the right notes as they stretch to play them, and also take a bit more work to polish etc.

 Width of Left-Hand Palm